Module schemes in invariant theory: Module schemes

 This formulation requires that we consider $ {\mathbb A }^1_X $ with the natural addition and multiplication as a ring scheme (this term appears also in \cite[Section 26]{mumfordbergman}, the affine line in the only ring scheme we are dealing with).
 If $\alpha: Z \times_X Z \rightarrow Z$ denotes the addition of the group scheme, then this definition means, to give some examples, that the diagram

 commutes (distributivity in the vectors), and that the diagram

 commutes (distributivity in the scalars).

 The concept of a module scheme is referred to briefly in \cite[Chapitre 0.8]{ega31} (in particular 0.8.2.3), Grothendieck writes ``L'exemple des groupes a été traité avec assez de détails, mais par la suite nous laisserons généralement au lecteur le soin de développer des considérations analogues dans les exemples de structures algébriques que nous rencontrerons'' (see \cite[8.2.8]{ega31}).
 The concept is also mentioned in \cite[4.3.3]{sga3}, but a thorough study is missing.
 Related work, but only over a field, has been done by Greenberg (\cite{greenberglocal}, \cite{greenbergalgebraic}, where module variety over a (noncommutative) ring variety is used) and, in the context of graded Hop algebras, by Milnor and Moore (\cite{milnormoorehopf}, see also Remark \ref{milnormoorehopf} below).
+See also \cite{raynaudppp} for the notion of schéma en $F$-vectoriels.

 The following lemma is stated in \cite[1.7.13]{ega2} (see also \cite[Section 9.4]{ega1}.
 Grothendieck sets $V({\mathcal E}) =\Spec ( \Sym {\mathcal E} ) $ and calls this, quite inappropriately, fibr\'{e} vectoriel (\cite{sga3} uses fibration vectorielle instead), and writes ``Nous interpré\-terons ces faits en disant que $S[T]$ est un $S$-schéma d'anneaux et que $ V( { \mathcal E})$ est un $S$-schéma de modules sur le S-schéma d'anneaux (cf. chap.
 0, § 8)''.